Donders-Institute/rdm-wiki/docs/2_Background/3_Storage.rst

     * Easy to access and work with data
     * Set up to work with parallelization, making analysis many times faster
     * Much more working memory than :bdg-primary:`local storage`
+    * Another layer of protection against data loss

 .. dropdown:: Disadvantages

-    * Sometimes analysis packages/softwares cannot be user-downloaded
+    * Sometimes analysis packages/softwares cannot be user-downloaded (may require time for the TG to make these software available)
-    * Not suitable for :bdg-info:`long-term storage`
+    * Storage is limited to the duration of the research project
     * Can only be accessed by :bdg-info:`research team members` who are checked into the :bdg-danger:`DCCN`

 :bdg-primary:`High Performance Storage` is the workhorse of data analysis at the :bdg-danger:`DCCN`: